Kaixhin/nninit/README.md

 Adds to current tensor with ~ U(`a`, `b`).

 #### nninit.eye(module, tensor)
-**Only supports the module weights as the tensor.**
+**Only supports the module weights as the tensor.
+Relies on the module type to determine appropriate identity.**
-Fills weights with the identity matrix (for linear layers).
+Fills weights with the identity matrix (for linear layers/lookup tables).
 Fills filters with the Dirac delta function (for convolutional layers).
 Normalises by the number of input layers.

 #### nninit.xavier(module, tensor, [{[dist], [gain]}])